ETS-Android2/capacitor-mixer/README.md

 getInputChannelCount() => Promise<BaseResponse<ChannelCountResponse>>
 ```

-Returns the count and name of the initialized audio device
+Returns the channel count and name of the initialized audio device

 **Returns:** <code>Promise&lt;<a href="#baseresponse">BaseResponse</a>&lt;<a href="#channelcountresponse">ChannelCountResponse</a>&gt;&gt;</code>